Is being a reader part of your identity?

 Hello!
 I’m Elsie, your hostess for the Tea and Ink Society.

-I’m a lifelong bookworm, but I went through a literary dry spell several years ago.
+I’m a lifelong bookworm, but I went through a literary dry spell about 10 years ago.
 It was just after college, when all the busyness of adult life crowded in.
 Many days I’d have the intention of getting some reading time in, but when evening came I defaulted to Netflix because I simply didn’t have the energy to read.

 When I became a mom, I realized my life was only going to get busier.
 I could either continue pushing books to the back burner, or I could make a vow to rekindle my love of reading and reclaim something that was deeply important to me.
 I made the vow.